 When you experience stress, all manner of physiological changes occur to get you in top physical shape to fight or run.
 Unfortunately, if you don't calm yourself down relatively quickly, you could remain in this altered state for too long, and it could take a toll on your health.
 Practicing stress relievers like breathing exercises and meditation can calm you down quickly, returning your body to normal.
+This doesn't necessarily solve the challenges that triggered your stress response in the first place, but it does help you to move into a frame of mind where you are better able to handle these challenges with a clear head.
 Read more on how to calm down quickly

 You may be aware that months spent in a stressful life situation can leave you vulnerable to illness, but did you know that relatively short periods of stress can also compromise your immune system, elevating your risk of illness?
 Sadly, it's true.
 Learn more about the ways that stress, especially job stress

 , can impact your health.

 Negative thought patterns and emotional stress can lead to psychosomatic illness

 , a condition that's caused at least in part by stress, but has physical symptoms that need to be treated as any other illness does.
 If you're concerned about your thoughts and emotions taking a physical toll, read more on psychosomatic illness